What are Floater Funds?

 - Open-ended scheme

-Investors can take subscription of floater funds at any time of the year as per their wish, investment objectives and financial goals.
+Investors can take subscription of floater funds at any time of the year as per their needs, investment objectives and financial goals.
 However, one has to make a lump-sum investment since investment via Systematic Investment Plan (SIP) is not allowed in floater funds.

-Two kinds of Floater Funds
+Types of Floater Funds

 - Short-term floater funds